0xchetan/Quencer/README.md

 # Quencer
-Personal Assistant in Python using Dialogflow
+Personal Assistant in Python 3 using Dialogflow.com